Meri Jung: Plot

-Arun's house and all his property are auctioned off by the court.
+Arun's house and all his property is auctioned off by the court.
 Arun and his sister are not offered help.
 He grows up with the seeds of revenge in his heart.
 He becomes a successful defence lawyer and keenly follows every case of Thakral so that some day he can stand up in court against the unbeaten Thakral and beat him.

-One day Geeta Srivatsav (Meenakshi) comes to him and asks him to fight the case of her sister, Dr. Asha Mathur (Bina), who is accused of killing a patient on duty with her medicine, which she gave from her purse.
-Arun refuses saying that if she can produce even a piece of evidence of her sister being innocent he will fight for her.
-Geeta replies coincidentally the same sentence "Jiske paas koi sabut, koi gavanh nahi hote kya wo nirdosh nahin hote."
+One day Geeta Srivatsav (Meenakshi) comes to him and asks him to fight the case of her sister, Dr. Asha Mathur (Beena Banerjee) who is accused of killing a patient on duty with her medicine, which she gave from her purse.
+Arun refuses saying that if she can produce even an iota of evidence of her sister being innocent he will fight for her.
+Geeta replies coincidentally the same sentence "Jiske paas koi sabut, koi gavanh nahi hote kya we begunah nahin hote."
 Arun is instantly reminded of his mother's pleadings before Thakral.
 Geeta storms out of his office, but Arun is convinced to take the case.
 He meets Asha Mathur in police custody.
 He learns from her that on that fateful night she got a call from her ward assistant that her patient is in the ICU and needs her.
-She stops on the way (due to a traffic jam), and she impatiently moves out of her car to ask the reason.
+She stops on the way (due to a traffic jam), and she impatiently moves out of car her to ask the reason.
 Meanwhile, somebody replaces the medicine bottle with the look-alike bottle of poison from her purse.
 On arrival in the hospital, she gives the liquid from that bottle to stabilise the patient.
 This resulted in the patient's death.

-It is shown that Asha Mathur's husband, Dr. Dinesh Mathur (Parikshit Sahni), had gone to meet Thakral and had asked him to fight his wife's case.
-Thakral says no, claiming he is very busy at the moment, but later tells his assistant that there is no way that this case could be won.
+It is shown that Asha Mathur's husband, Dr. Dinesh Mathur (Parikshat Sahni), had gone to meet Thakral and had asked him to fight his wife's case.
+Thakral says no claiming he is very busy at the moment but later tells his assistant that there is no way that this case could be won.
 Arun meets Dinesh Mathur and informs him that he will fight the case.
-He asked him about the nature of poison and for how long a person can sustain the poison; he learns that poison might result in death within 2 to 15 minutes depending on the body's resistance.
+He asked him about the nature of poison and for how long a person can sustain the poison; he learns that poison if might result in death within 2 to 15 minutes depending on the body resistance.

 The case begins with the prosecution lawyer recounting the events of that fateful day and telling that the medicine given to the patient was actually poison.
 Arun defends the case says that the patient did not die of this medicine.
 To prove himself right he drinks the medicine in court and refutes the claim.
-The court declares Geeta's sister not guilty.
-Just after the judgement, Dr. Mathur rushes Arun to hospital.
+The court declares Geeta's sister innocent.
+Just after the judgement Dr. Mathur rushes Arun to hospital.
 It is revealed that the medicine contained poison, and Arun is saved in the nick of time.